jEFFLEZ/qflush/PUBLISH.md

 Troubleshooting:

-- If publish fails due to package name, ensure the scope `@qflash` exists and you have permission to publish under it.
+- If publish fails due to package name, ensure the scope `@qflush` exists and you have permission to publish under it.
 - If `dist` missing on publish, `prepare` should build, but check logs for errors.